How many ways are there to say hello in Italian?

-Friends usually favor hugs, while relatives exchange kisses on both cheeks after not seeing each other for a while.
+Friends usually prefer hugs, while relatives exchange kisses on both cheeks after not seeing each other for a while.

-For this reason, Italian national holidays such as Christmas and Easter are very warm, welcomed, and wet.
+For this reason, Italian national holidays such as Christmas and Easter are very warm, welcoming, and wet.

-In this lesson, we’ll take a look at all the common greetings in standard Italian so you can rest assured you’ll be able to use them throughout Italy in all your travels.
+In this lesson, we’ll take a look at all the common greetings in standard Italian, so you can be sure to be able to use them on all your travels throughout Italy.

 For each hello you’ll find:

-- an audio recording from a native speaker (that would be me!)
+- an audio recording of a native speaker (that would be me!)

-- the context where the greeting is used
+- the context in which the greeting is used

 How do you say hello in Italian?

 Let’s start with the most common Italian greeting.
-This is so internationally popular that there’s a good chance you already know what word I’m about to teach you.
+This one is so internationally popular that there’s a good chance you already know the word I’m about to teach you.

 Most common hello in Italian – Ciao

 Ciao is universally known as the Italian greeting par excellence, per eccellenza.
-It’s not a universal greeting, however, as you can only use it in informal scenarios.
+It’s not a universal greeting, however, as it can only be used in informal scenarios.

-Kids use it to greet each other, as well as friends and people who have known each other for a long time.
-You can use it for both starting or ending a conversation, regardless of the time of day so you can use it from early morning to night.
+Children use it to greet each other, as do friends and people who have known each other for a long time.
+You can use it to start or end a conversation, regardless of the time of day, so you can use it from early morning until late at night.

-If it’s not a universal way to say hello in Italian, it’s at least almost there.
+If it’s not a universal way to say hello in Italian, it’s close.

-Ciao comes from the Venetian greeting s’ciavo, which originates from Latin as “your servant”.
-Nowadays, schiavo in Italian means slave.
+Ciao comes from the Venetian greeting s’ciavo, which is Latin for “your servant”.
+Today, schiavo in means slave in Italian.

 Never use ciao bella to casually greet someone, even if you think you should.
-If you’re not on very close terms, it’s rude, and contrary to belief it’s not at all that common in Italy.
-Italians are very friendly and at ease, but good manners, le buone maniere, are still very important in this country.
+Unless you’re very close, it’s rude, and contrary to popular belief, it’s not that common in Italy.
+Italians are very friendly and easygoing, but good manners, le buone maniere, are still very important in this country.

-This expression to say hello in Italian might ring a bell if you study or happened to study Latin at school.
+This expression for saying hello in Italian might ring a bell if you study Latin or happened to study Latin in school.